Adeamer/Project-2/README.md

 You can clear the results by clicking the 'Clear Search Results' Button.
 Your previous searches are saved as suggestions in each input.

+Here is the Link to the application for Heroku:

-Here is the Link to the application for github: https://adeamer.github.io/Week-7-Project/Index
+Here is the Link to the application for github:

-Here is a screengrab of the webpage:
+Here is a screen grab of the webpage:

 The following animation demonstrates the application functionality: